Explore our collection of free tools and calculators to make informed decisions.

 | Employer involvement | Not needed | Mandatory |

 HRA is generally more generous because it is uncapped and tied to a percentage of basic salary.
-Section 80GG fills the gap for those structurally excluded from HRA — but the ₹60,000 cap is binding.
-If you are weighing salary restructuring or considering a switch in regime, a quick run through the Old vs New Tax Regime Calculator often clarifies which path produces lower tax for your specific mix of income and deductions.
+Section 80GG fills the gap for those structurally excluded from HRA — but the ₹60,000 ceiling is binding.
+If you are weighing salary restructuring or a regime switch, running both scenarios through the Old vs New Tax Regime Calculator clarifies which path produces lower tax for your specific income and deductions.

-Section 80GG claims attract scrutiny because they involve cash-heavy transactions and family arrangements.
-Keep these documents organised before you file:
+Section 80GG claims attract scrutiny because they often involve cash-heavy transactions and family arrangements.
+Organise these before you file:

-Yes, paying rent to parents and claiming Section 80GG is fully legal — and a common, legitimate tax planning move.
+Yes, this is fully legal and a common legitimate tax-planning move.
 But the arrangement must be real, not a paper transaction.
-Four conditions make it bulletproof.
-First, there should be a genuine rental agreement between you and your parents documenting the terms.
-Second, the rent paid should reflect market rates for the locality — token amounts like ₹500 a month for a flat in Bandra invite immediate scrutiny.
-Third, payments should flow through bank transfer, not cash, leaving an audit trail.
-Fourth, your parents must declare this rent as income under "Income from House Property" in their own return.
+Four conditions make it bulletproof: a genuine rental agreement between you and your parents documenting the terms; rent reflecting market rates for the locality (₹500 a month for a flat in Bandra invites immediate scrutiny); payments made by bank transfer, not cash; and your parents declaring this rent as income under "Income from House Property" in their own return.

 There is a built-in family tax efficiency here.
-If your parents are senior citizens with no other major income, the rent received falls into their lower or nil tax slab, while you save tax at your marginal rate.
-The department accepts these arrangements — it only objects when the rent is artificially inflated to maximise your deduction or artificially deflated to suppress parental tax.
+If your parents are senior citizens in a lower or nil tax slab, the rent they receive attracts less tax than what you save at your marginal rate.
+The department accepts these arrangements — it objects only when rent is artificially inflated to maximise your deduction or deflated to suppress parental tax.
 Stick to market rates and document everything.

-Most disallowances are not because of fraud — they are because of basic errors that the department flags automatically.
-Avoid these:
+Most disallowances are not fraud — they are basic errors the department flags automatically.
+Avoid these.

 Calculate your Section 80GG deduction free on Toolisky →